theopensystemslab/digital-planning-data-schemas/README.md

 # Digital Planning Data schemas
 This repository contains [JSON schemas](https://json-schema.org/) to describe Digital Planning services developed by [Open Digital Planning](https://opendigitalplanning.org/).

-Our initial schema defines planning application types - including Lawful Development Certificates, Prior Approval, and Householder Planning Permission - that are being designed and submitted via [PlanX](https://www.planx.uk/).
+Our initial schema defines data structures, rules, and validation logic for planning applications - including Lawful Development Certificates, Prior Approval, and Householder Planning Permission - that are being designed and submitted via [PlanX](https://www.planx.uk/).

 Digital Planning Data schemas aim to encourage more interoperability and consistency between systems by offering a central, version controlled standard for documenting and validating planning data.
-Going forward, we hope that this repository will expand to further describe planning reference numbers, site notices, consultations, and more.
+Going forward, we hope that this repository will expand beyond applications to further describe planning reference numbers, site notices, consultations, and more.

 ## Usage
 There's two main options for integrating with Digital Planning Data schemas: